Manx Cat: Breed Profile & Characteristics

 The Manx is a robust cat breed that's known for its strength and hunting prowess.
 Their round head and circular eyes make them appear friendly and alert.
 Oh, and they often have no tail, making them one of the most unique cat breeds around!

-Adult Manx typically weighs eight to 13 pounds.
+• Manx Cat Size: Adult Manx typically weighs eight to 13 pounds.
 They have a round body and a broad chest.
 Their flank area has a greater depth than most breeds.
 The CFA says they are "surprisingly heavy" when lifted.
-But the Manx cat often won't reach its full adult size until they're around five.
+Unlike many other breeds that reach maturity earlier, Manx cats typically take longer to grow and may not reach their full adult size until they are around five years old.

 Manx Cat Breed Care